rayokota/kgiraffe/README.md

 - `kafkacache.data.dir` - The root directory for backing cache storage.
 Defaults to `/tmp`.
 - `kafkacache.bootstrap.servers` - A list of host and port pairs to use for establishing the initial connection to Kafka.
 - `kafkacache.group.id` - The group ID to use for the internal consumers, which needs to be unique for each node.
 Defaults to `kgiraffe-1`.
-- `kafkacache.topic.replication.factor` - The replication factor for the internal topics created by KGiraffe.
+- `kafkacache.topic.replication.factor` - The replication factor for the internal topics created by kgiraffe.
 Defaults to 3.
 - `kafkacache.init.timeout.ms` - The timeout for initialization of the Kafka cache, including creation of internal topics.
 Defaults to 300 seconds.
 - `kafkacache.timeout.ms` - The timeout for an operation on the Kafka cache.
 Defaults to 60 seconds.